king-dedede1/RacMAN-EXT/README.md

 1. Open RaCMAN EXT, in the dropdown menu select "PS3"
 2. Enter your ps3's IP address and click 'connect'.
 (If you use HEN, make sure it is enabled first.)

-Be sure to close racman-EXT before closing the game or turning off your ps3, or crashes/hardlocks may occur.
+Be sure to close racman before closing the game or turning off your ps3, or crashes/hardlocks may occur.

 ## Using on RPCS3
-1. Open RPCS3 and start the game you want to use.
+1. Open RPCS3 (don't start the game yet)
-2. Open RaCMAN EXT, in the dropdown menu select "RPCS3"
+2. Click Configuration > IPC and check the box that says "Enable IPC Server".
+Note the IPC server port.
+Click "Save"
+3. Start RaCMAN and select RPCS3 from the dropdown.
+Type the server port in the text box that says 'slot'
+4. Click 'connect'

+## Using on PCSX2
+1. Enable advanced settings (Tools > Show advanced settings)
+2. Open PCSX2 settings (System > Settings)
+3. Under "Advanced", scroll down to the bottom and under "PINE Settings" check the box that says "Enable".
+Note the slot number (default is 28011)
+4. If you have a game running, you'll have to restart it for the changes to apply.
+5. Start RaCMAN and select PCSX2 from the dropdown.
+Type the slot number in the text box that says 'slot'
-3. Click 'connect'
+6. Click 'connect'

-Please note that you'll need to reconnect racman-EXT if you switch games.
+Please note that you'll need to reconnect racman if you switch games.

 ## Credits & Acknowledgments
 - [racman](https://github.com/MichaelRelaxen/racman) contributors